GeovanaRamos/flood-fill/README.md

 ```
 Flood-fill (node):
  1. If node is not Inside return.
- 2. Set the node
+ 2. Set the node.
- 3. Perform Flood-fill one step to the south of node.
+ 3. Perform Flood-fill one step to the east of node.
- 4. Perform Flood-fill one step to the north of node
+ 4. Perform Flood-fill one step to the west of node.
- 5. Perform Flood-fill one step to the west of node
+ 5. Perform Flood-fill one step to the north of node.
- 6. Perform Flood-fill one step to the east of node
+ 6. Perform Flood-fill one step to the south of node.
  7. Return.
 ```